 Protea Hotel Wanderers for 1 night.
 Optional

-trips, or simply relax at your hotel.
-Welcome
+simply relax at your hotel.
+Welcome briefing in

-drink in the evening to meet your fellow
+the evening where you will meet your fellow

 passing the historic towns of Lydenburg and